BlvckBytes/docs-component-markup/docs/tag_syntax.md

 ### Opening And Closing

 When invoking a tag which holds content, the tag becomes enabled to modify said members in order to implement various visual and/or generative transformations.
-The opening-tag is simply surrounded by pointy-brackets `<name>`, while the closing-tag has to be equally named, with the addition of a slash right before said name `</name>`.
+The opening-tag is simply surrounded by pointy-brackets `l-cm: <name>`, while the closing-tag has to be equally named, with the addition of a slash right before said name `l-cm: </name>`.

 ```component-markup
 <red>